-A meeting of the Trial Steering Committee should be organised by the Principal Investigator before the start of the trial to approve the final protocol, which should then be sent for review by an independent Ethics Committee, and any other applicable regulatory body.
-After that the Trial Steering Committee should meet at least annually although there may be periods when more frequent meetings are necessary and may be called either by the Chair of the Trial Steering Committee or the Principal Investigator.
+A meeting of the Trial Steering Committee should be organised by the Chief Investigator before the start of the trial to approve the final protocol, which should then be sent for review by an independent Ethics Committee, and any other applicable regulatory body.
+After that the Trial Steering Committee should meet at least annually, however more frequent meetings may be requested by the Chair of the Trial Steering Committee or the Chief Investigator and organised by the trial team.
+The frequency of the meetings is usually determined in relation to the trial risk assessment and resources included within the grant.
+More regular meetings are typically required during key stages of the trial such as trial set up.
+Additional meetings may be held at appropriate timepoints relating to the data collection or in response to critical milestones.
+Frequency of the meetings should be agreed between the Chief Investigator and TSC Chair.may be called either by the Chair of the Trial Steering Committee or the Chief Investigator.

-Responsibility for calling for and organising Steering Committee meetings lies with the Principal Investigator, following consultation with Principal Investigators.
+Responsibility for calling for and organising Steering Committee meetings lies with the Chief Investigator, following consultation with Principal Investigators.
 There may be occasions when the MRC will wish to organise and administer these meetings for particular trials.
-Papers for meetings should be circulated well in advance of the meeting and an accurate minute of the meeting should be prepared by the Principal Investigator and agreed by all members.
+Papers for meetings should be circulated well in advance of the meeting and an accurate minute of the meeting should be prepared on behalf of the Chief Investigator and agreed by all members.
 The minutes must be available to MRC on request.